department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/native-american-direct-loan.md

 <div class="va-introtext">

 If you’re a Veteran, and either you or your spouse is Native American, our Native American Direct Loan (NADL) program may help you get a loan to buy, build, or improve a home on Federal Trust Land.
 You may also get a loan to refinance an existing NADL and reduce your interest rate.
-Find out if you qualify for a NADL—and how to apply.
+Find out if you're eligible for a NADL—and how to apply.

 </div>